Do I need a food business licence?

 This is not an exhaustive list and if you still have queries about the type of product you are going to prepare and sell, contact Council.

-When you do not need a food business licence
+Who does not need a food business licence

-You do not need a licence for these activities:
+You do not need a licence for these activities.

-- selling pre-packaged food only
+- Selling pre-packaged food only.

-- selling whole fruit and vegetables only
+- Selling whole fruit and vegetables only.

-- production of primary produce such as milk or meat at a butcher, with accreditation.
-Refer to the Food Production (Safety) Act 2000 for more information
+- Production of primary produce such as milk or meat at a butcher, with accreditation.
+Refer to the Food Production (Safety) Act 2000 for more information.

-- selling drinks such as tea, coffee, soft drinks and alcohol.
-You don't need a food business licence to sell alcohol but you may need a liquor licence
+- Selling drinks such as tea, coffee, soft drinks and alcohol.
+You don't need a food business licence to sell alcohol but you may need a liquor licence.

-- selling snack foods that are not potentially hazardous:
+- Selling snack foods that are not potentially hazardous: